Business energy bills guide

 This is the most noticeable part of a business energy bill.
-It indicates how much you must pay in total, including your previous balance, charges from this month, as well as VAT.
+It indicates how much you must pay in total, including your previous balance, charges from the current month, as well as VAT.

 4) Breakdown of charges

-One aspect of a business energy bill that is useful, but is often overlooked, is access to information about your business energy contract and supply.
-Your bill can act as a quick reference point to quickly and easily determine if you’re on a good deal – provided you know what information to look for.
+Your bill can also act as a quick reference point to quickly determine if you’re on a good deal – provided you know what information to look for.